Paul Lakeland

-Paul Lakeland is an American academic and former Jesuit priest.
+Paul Lakeland (born April 22, 1946, in Preston, England) is an American academic and former Jesuit priest.

 Biography

 Lakeland received his MA from Oxford University; BD from the University of London; and PhD from Vanderbilt University.

 Lakeland, a former Jesuit priest, is married and has one son, Jonathan Palmer Lakeland who is a professional pianist and conductor, and also a graduate of Westminster Choir College.
 Paul Lakeland has also been a member of the group Voice of the Faithful.

 Lakeland served as the inaugural Rev. Aloysius P. Kelley, S.J., Professor of Catholic Studies and Chair of the Center for Catholic Studies at Fairfield University in Fairfield, Connecticut, from 2004 through 2023.
 Lakeland was named the 2005 Fairfield University Teacher of the Year.

 Lakeland was awarded the first place 2004 Catholic Press Award, in the category of theology, for his book, The Liberation of the Laity: In Search of an Accountable Church (Continuum International, New York, N.Y., 2003).
 Lakeland served as the Director of the Center for Catholic Studies at Fairfield and host of the Voices of Others video series in which he sits down with distinguished scholars, theologians and social activists to discuss issues surrounding the theme “Listening to the Voices of Others.”
 Past special guests include Loung Ung, Greg Boyle, Paul Farmer, and Archbishop Demetrios of America.

 Lakeland is a contributing blogger to The Huffington Post and a contributing writer to Commonweal.

 Lakeland has come out in support of controversial theologian Roger Haight in the magazine Commonweal.
 In January 2007, he published an impassioned apologia of his thought by the title "Not So Heterodox.
 In Defense of Roger Haight."